-If your cancer is close to major blood vessels, your doctors will look carefully at your scan results to try work out if surgery is possible.
-But it can be hard to tell how close the cancer has grown to blood vessels and whether it is possible to remove it.
+If your cancer has grown very close to major blood vessels near your pancreas, your doctors will look carefully at your scan results.
+They will try to work out if surgery is possible.
+But it can be hard to tell whether it’s possible to remove it.

 Read more about surgery when the cancer is close to major blood vessels.